Tunisia Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Tunisia if I earn 15,000 TND per year?
+How much income tax will I pay as an expat working in Tunisia?

-What are the mandatory social contributions I need to pay as an employee in Tunisia?
+What are the mandatory social contributions I need to pay in Tunisia?

-As an employee in Tunisia, you must contribute 9.68% to the Mandatory Social Security Contribution (CNSS) and 0.5% to the Unemployment Insurance Fund, both calculated on your gross income.
-These contributions are deductible from your taxable income, which helps reduce your overall tax liability.
+As an employee in Tunisia, you must contribute 9.68% to the mandatory social security system (CNSS) and 0.5% to the Unemployment Insurance Fund, both deducted from your gross salary.
+These contributions are tax-deductible, meaning they reduce your taxable income before income tax is calculated.

 How many income tax brackets does Tunisia have?